 Supported file format: CSV or XLSX only.

-Please convert all your files into a CSV/XLSX before attempting to import data using Freshworks CRM.
+Please convert all your files into a CSV/XLSX before attempting to import the data to your web application.

 Preparing your CSV/XLSX file